 I couldn’t help but wonder if this had initially given her the impression that she could function adequately without medication.
 And then, lulled into a false feeling of security and lacking the motivation to follow up, she just never started taking her meds again.
 Habits fell apart.
 The job slipped beyond her ability to cope.

 By the time I reappeared a handful of years later, she was making mistakes that were very apparent.
-I filled gaps when I could, but ultimately, she had to be allowed to fail on her own terms.
-I’d actually encouraged her to start taking meds again but the motivation to follow through just wasn’t there.
+I filled gaps when I could.
+Ultimately, she had to be allowed to fail on her own terms.
+I’d actually encouraged her to start taking meds again.
+The motivation to follow through, however, just wasn’t there.